Puig picks Braves, Glasnow makes strong return to Rays - WHIZ News

 The team may relocate or remove the fan cutouts if able to sell tickets during the season.

-AP Sports Writers Jay Cohen, Mike Fitzpatrick, Dave Ginsburg, Beth Harris, Joe Kay, Steve Megargee, Steven Wine and Tom Withers contributed to this report.
+AP Sports Writers Dave Campbell, Jay Cohen, Mike Fitzpatrick, David Ginsburg, Beth Harris, Stephen Hawkins, Joe Kay, Steve Megargee, Steven Wine and Tom Withers contributed to this report.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports